-- Automate the process of backing up our database and assets
+- Automate the process of pushing our database and assets

-- Automate the process of pushing/pulling these backups to and from our single source of truth.
+- Automate the process of pulling our database/assets from our single source of truth.

-- Automate the process of restoring these backups once pulled-down
+- Automate the process of restoring these once pulled-down

 Let’s be clear, these aren’t new ideas.
 In fact, there is already a de-facto library out there that handles many of the concepts mentioned above really well called

 This library was created by Andrew Welch a.k.a.
 NYStudio 107.
 As well as creating an absolute plethora of great plugins for Craft, he’s written a comprehensive blog post on the topic of DB and asset syncing that you should read before going any further.

 This library uses bash scripts to give you the tools you need to do everything we mentioned above:

 There are some limitations to this approach though.

 - You need to integrate it into your codebase (by adding the

 - It uses bash scripts, so everything operates outside of the Craft ecosystem.